-- 4.4.1 Applications for HPEC appointed executive positions will be forwarded for subsequent actions to the President with the exception of Regional Representative Positions. - 4.4.2 Applications for HPEC Regional Representatives will be forwarded for subsequent actions to the Vice President of Member Engagement and Services. - 4.4.3 Regional Representatives executive positions may be appointed as an individual Regional Representative or a team of two Co-Regional Representatives.
+- 4.4.1 Applications for HPEC appointed executive positions will be forwarded for subsequent actions to the President with the exception of Regional Representative positions. - 4.4.2 Applications for HPEC Regional Representatives will be forwarded for subsequent actions to the Vice-President of Member Engagement and Services. - 4.4.3 Regional Representatives executive positions may be appointed as an individual Regional Representative or a team of two Co-Regional Representatives.

-4.5 Appointment Procedures for HPEC executive Standing Committee Positions
+4.5 Appointment Procedures for HPEC Executive Appointed Positions with the Exception of Regional Representatives

-- 4.5.1 Upon the receipt of an executive application for a vacant HPEC Standing Committee position the President is to: - (a) follow-up to attain and check the candidate's references' - (b) communicate with the HPEC Table Officer including the executive application form, information provided by the applicant's references and a motion to appoint the individual to the HPEC executive position for a two year term and - (c) communicate with the applicant to indicate the outcome of the application.
+- 4.5.1 Upon the receipt of an executive application for a vacant HPEC appointed position with the exception of Regional Representatives the President is to: - (a) follow-up to attain and check the candidate's references' - (b) communicate with the HPEC Table Officer the executive application form, information provided by the applicant's references and a motion to appoint the individual to the HPEC executive position and - (c) communicate with the applicant to indicate the outcome of the application.